 PGY-5 and PGY-6

-These are two protected research years.
-There are opportunities for basic research, clinical research and clinical electives.
+These are two protected research years with opportunities for basic research, clinical research and clinical electives.
 Basic research opportunities are available in every Johns Hopkins department.
-Those interested in clinical research have established programs in the School of Public Health.
-We also have joint training programs with the National Institutes of Health.
+Those interested in clinical research have established programs in the School of Public Health and joint training programs with the National Institutes of Health.
 Experience in laboratories and institutions other than Johns Hopkins may be arranged if appropriate.
 There is an astounding level of scholarly productivity by residents accomplished in conjunction with the strong commitment of our faculty to laboratory and clinical research.
 Our residents participate in laboratory research, outcomes based research and surgical enfolded fellowships.
-Follow the links below to see our current residents’ research and awards.

 Our program is fully compliant with the ACGME recommendations regarding resident on-call hours.